 "Double Fault" - multiple exceptions occurred

-"Invalid TSS" - typically due to RMCB or HW interrupt being called after the selectors/memory have been deallocated (remember to reset the mouse)
+"Invalid TSS" - typically due to RMCB or HW interrupt being called after the

 "General Protection Fault" - bad parameter sent to a DPMI call